Kimberly Caul, M.S., CCC-SLP

 Background and Expertise

 Kim Caul is a Speech Language Pathologist (SLP), Certified Brain Injury Specialist and Clinical Associate Professor in the Department of Communication Sciences and Disorders at UW-Madison.
 Kim has over 20 years of experience practicing as an SLP across healthcare, education and university settings; treating individuals across the lifespan.
 Primary settings include post-acute brain injury rehabilitation, skilled nursing facilities, inpatient and outpatient in the hospital setting and currently through the UW Speech and Hearing Clinic (UWSHC) and the Dewane Neurorehabilitative Pro Bono Clinic, both campus clinics.
-Her areas of clinical interest and expertise include neurogenic communication disorders resulting from acquired brain injury (stroke/TBI), mTBI/concussion care, Augmentative and Alternative Communication (AAC), voice preservation in the neurodegenerative populations, developmental disorders in young adults and outreach and education.
+Her areas of clinical interest and expertise include neurogenic communication disorders resulting from acquired brain injury (stroke/TBI), mTBI/concussion care, Augmentative and Alternative Communication (AAC), voice preservation in the neurodegenerative populations, developmental disorders in young adults, and advocacy and outreach.
 Kim instructs graduate students who are training in the Master’s Program through work with clients at the UWSHC and Pro Bono Clinic, and teaches coursework focusing on medical-based services.
-She also facilitates Concussion Services for university students and community members.
-Kim’s services focus on patient-centered and evidence-based, life participation approaches to support return to activity and to enhance patient quality of life through achieving communication goals.
+She also facilitates UWSHC’s Concussion Services for university students and community members.
+Kim’s services focus on patient-centered care and evidence-based, life participation approaches to support return to activity and to enhance patient quality of life.